rerun-io/rerun/docs/content/getting-started/data-out/analyze-and-send.md

 ```

-## Log the result back to the viewer
+## Send the result back to the viewer

 The first step is to initialize the logging SDK targeting the same recording we just analyzed.
 This requires matching both the application ID and recording ID precisely.